 Consider the classic and industrially important Haber Process for the synthesis of ammonia.

-Interesting factoid: 1% of the world's energy supply is consumed in the manufacture of ammonia derived fertiliser and other chemicals, Science 297(1654), Sep 2002.
+Interesting factoid: 1% of the world's energy supply is consumed in the manufacture of ammonia derived fertilizer and other chemicals, Science 297(1654), Sept 2002.

 The process operating conditions are a balance between:

 Having a sufficient rate of reaction rate

 Moving the equilibrium position to the production of ammonia

 The cost of the industrial plant

 The Gibbs function allows us to model and understand numerous thermal reactions and processes, it tells us a great deal about the entropy the dispersion of energy ΔS and its relationship with temperature T.